 But the beat goes on: da-da-dum da-dum dah-dah

-When Eminem drops down from the seventh seven, so does all the perks that come with it.
+When Eminem drops down from the seventh seven, so do all the perks that come with it.
 He compares it to be submerged in cold water.
 And he plays on words saying he becomes a ‘cold product’.
-The ‘fans’ move on to the next artist who flows nice.
+The ‘fans’ move on to the next artist who flows nicely.
 ‘Nose dive’ means hitting rock bottom face first, he sold no albums and the drama unfolds.
 But the music goes on.

 The third verse of “Lose Yourself” takes on…